frings1993/talatujalloh.github.io/README.md

 - Development economics
 - Japan–Africa cooperation and international education
 ---
- Research
----

 ## Doctoral Thesis

 **Evaluating the African Business Education Initiative (ABEI): A Japanese Aid Initiative for Developing the Industrial Human Resources of Africa**

-My thesis evaluates the impact of internship-based interventions on entrepreneurial aspirations and business start-up likelihood among ABEI graduate scholars.
+My thesis evaluates the impact of internship-based interventions on entrepreneurial aspirations and the likelihood of starting a business among ABEI graduate scholars.

 ---